 This behavior is also reflected quantitatively.
 As shown in~\Cref{fig:imagenet512 quant}(b,d), both Inception Score (IS) and Precision increase steadily during training, indicating that the generated samples become more class-discriminative and visually faithful.
 However, excessive training reduces within-class diversity, as reflected by a decrease in Recall (~\Cref{fig:imagenet512 quant}(e)).
 As a consequence, FD\textsubscript{DINOv2} initially improves as conditional modeling strengthens, but later deteriorates when diversity decreases, as shown in~\Cref{fig:imagenet512 quant}(a), revealing a characteristic fidelity--diversity trade-off.

-Interestingly, this behavior closely mirrors the effect of increasing the guidance scale in CFG, where stronger guidance improves class fidelity at the cost of diversity.
-Similar trends are observed for other contrastive alignment objectives such as CC-DPO and CCA.
-Following prior works, we therefore report results at the checkpoint achieving the best FD\textsubscript{DINOv2} score in~\cref{tab:results}.
+This behavior closely mirrors the effect of increasing the guidance scale in CFG, where stronger guidance improves class fidelity at the cost of diversity.
+Similar trade-offs are observed for other contrastive alignment objectives such as CC-DPO and CCA.
+Following prior works, we therefore report results at the checkpoint achieving the best FD\textsubscript{DINOv2} score in~\cref{tab:results} for each algorithm.

-\paragraph{MCLR Outperforms Training-time Baselines including CC-DPO and CCA.} \textit{(i) Diffusion Models.} For diffusion models, MCLR achieves substantially better best-case FD\textsubscript{DINOv2} scores than CCA, CC-DPO, and DDO on ImageNet (see~\cref{tab:results}).
+\paragraph{MCLR Outperforms Training-time Baselines including CC-DPO and CCA.} \textit{(i) Diffusion Models.} For diffusion models, MCLR achieves better best-case FD\textsubscript{DINOv2} scores than CCA, CC-DPO, and DDO on ImageNet (see~\cref{tab:results}).
 Moreover, as shown in~\Cref{fig:imagenet512 quant} (c,f), MCLR traverses a significantly wider fidelity--diversity trade-off region steadily with a faster training speed.
 In contrast, CCA and CC-DPO converge early at suboptimal local minima and exhibit zigzag optimization trajectories, as evidenced by slowly improving or stalled learning curves.
 This behavior suggests that these objectives are more difficult to optimize in diffusion models.

 \textit{(ii) Autoregressive Models.} In contrast to diffusion models, MCLR, CC-DPO, and CCA achieve comparable performance improvements on VAR-d24, substantially improving both FD\textsubscript{DINOv2} and FID (see~\Cref{fig:imagenet512 quant}(g,h)).
 We hypothesize that this difference arises from how likelihood is computed in each framework.
 In diffusion models, the likelihood is only approximated, and CC-DPO and CCA additionally require estimating the base-model likelihood, introducing extra variance during training.
 In contrast, autoregressive models provide exact likelihoods, resulting in lower-variance optimization and more stable behavior.
 Despite this, \Cref{fig:imagenet512 quant}(i,j) shows that MCLR consistently achieves higher precision in later training stages.